Events

 Saturday, May 24, 9 a.m. – 4 p.m.

-This day-long retreat at UCSB’s Sedgwick Reserve in the Santa Ynez Valley will feature talks, nature connection meditation practices, and a chance to sit outdoors in silent reflection.
+This day-long retreat at UCSB’s Sedgwick Reserve, a hidden gem in the Santa Ynez Valley, will feature talks, nature connection meditation practices, and a chance to sit outdoors in silent reflection.
 We are accepting reservations for this retreat; space is limited.
-Participants will be asked to sign a UCSB Waiver of Liability, Assumption of Risk, and Indemnity Agreement before they will be granted access to the property, which is a research center with field studies under way.
-Coffee/tea and snacks will be served.
-Participants should bring their own lunch.
-Qualified mental health professionals will earn six CAMFT-approved Continuing Education Units (CEUs).
-The registration fee is $60.
-There is an additional $30 fee for those who wish to earn CEUs.
+The fee to attend is $60, plus $30 for those who wish to obtain CEUs.
+Participants will be asked to sign a UCSB Waiver of Liability, Assumption of Risk, and Indemnity Agreement.
+The reserve is an active research center with field studies under way.
+Therapists and other qualified applications may earn up to six Continuing Education Units.
+CEU and non-CEU registrants should use same registration link.

 _____________